Early Views of Santa Monica

 (1887)* - Men are walking and riding bicycles on a beach in Santa Monica.
 The familiar palisades are visible on the right and the Santa Monica Mountains are visible in the background.

-(1880s)#^^ - Visitors to Santa Monica Beach in the 1880s.
+(1888)* - Visitors to Santa Monica Beach in front of a beach cottage.
 The pier can be seen in the background with the Arcadia Hotel out of view behind the beach shack.
+Photo from the Ernest Marquez Collection.

 (ca. 1887)* - View of Santa Monica beach looking south from Santa Monica Canyon rim.
 The newly constructed Arcadia Hotel can be seen in the background along with the remains of the Los Angeles & Independence Wharf.
 House-tents are seen along the beach.